By Globalization Partners

 According to the job posting site Betterteam, a remote work policy should include the following information:

 Can everybody in your company work from home?
 Just a few teams?
 It is essential to clearly outline which departments, teams, or worker types can work from home and how often they are allowed to do so.
+Home-based work is expected to increase by 8% between now and 2025.
+When defining your remote work-from-home policy, consider which positions are in-office only.
+Be prepared to provide remote work policy examples when requested.

 - Rules and company policy

 Clarify how employees should communicate.
 Explain what tools will be available for communication and how they should be used.
 Detail how meetings will be conducted and on which platforms they should take place.
 This is also the point where you can explain whether you will be using synchronous or asynchronous communication.
+Employers should also provide an emergency form of communication in case of technical difficulties, power outages, or other unforeseen complications.

 - Insurance and liability